v5ma/selfawarenetworks/b0004yrecorder.md

 reference note a0221z.md on synaptic unreliability and search all the notes in this repo for magnitude specially in the context of magnitude in note a0089z.md which explains that a neuron passes its magnitude not through amplitude, but through duration, which scales up or down the number of vesicle sacks released between 0-4 with each firing of the APsyn

 # *Title: Multi-scale pattern learning & recall in the brain.

+Transcript by Google Recorder (for a more readable transcript see the Whisper version of this file)

 00:00